 Trusting partnerships with young people and families are at the heart of our work.

-In coordination with six community-based organizations, CityTutor DC is providing $600,000 in funding and other support to establish CityTutor Hubs across DC.
-These CityTutor Hubs will provide high-impact tutoring and other services to more than 300 students.
+In coordination with six community-based organizations, CityTutor DC provided $600,000 in funding and other support to establish CityTutor Hubs across DC.
+These CityTutor Hubs aimed to provide high-impact tutoring and other services to more than 300 students.
 These innovative partnerships will ensure that young people furthest from opportunity will have a path for success.

 - GOODProjects: Will tutor students in the GOODZone in Ward 6 established in the largest public housing community in DC, within the James Creek, Syphax Gardens, Greenleaf, and smaller surrounding properties